 Most year 9 students at Samuel Whitbread Academy have already enjoyed the experience of the 9-1 AQA Spanish GCSE in lessons since September.
 They have covered topics from the content of the qualification but also practised key skills (listening, speaking, reading and writing) in end of unit assessments and show increasing confidence in Spanish.

-Spanish provides the platform, as a challenging subject, within the English Baccalaureate (EBacc), to go on to further studies.
-Generally students studying languages have highly valued, transferable skills, equipping them for a range of careers.
+Languages provide opportunities, as ambitious and rewarding subjects, within the English Baccalaureate (EBacc), to go on to further studies.

+Generally students studying languages have highly valued, transferable skills, equipping them for a range of careers (travelling, teaching, translating, advertisement, business and media, customer relations, journalism...).
 Successfully completing the study of Languages at KS4 or KS5 therefore keeps the door open to a wide range of further academic, professional, or vocational routes.
 Universities and companies are welcoming languages as it proves people are multitasking and better problem solvers.

-Depending on numbers, we may be able to offer very popular trips, and use our Twitter page @SWALanguages to help develop further interest beyond the classroom.
+Depending on numbers, we may be able to offer trips linked with other departments in the school.
+We know how exciting and useful it is to learn outside the classroom!